On Kawara 29,771 days

-For over four decades, On Kawara has created paintings, drawings, books, and recordings that examine chronological time and its function as a measure of human existence.
-The artist began making his now signature date paintings (known as the Today series) on January 4, 1966 in New York City, and continues to make them in different parts of the world.
-His practice is characterized by its meditative approach to concepts of time, space, and consciousness.
+For over five decades, On Kawara created paintings, drawings, books, and recordings that examined chronological time and its function as a measure of human existence.
+His artistic practice was characterized by its meditative approach to concepts of time, space, and consciousness.
+He began making his now signature date paintings (known as the Today series) on January 4, 1966 in New York City and continued to produce them in different parts of the world up until his death.

 Since 1999, Kawara's work has been represented by David Zwirner.
 In 2012, On Kawara: Date Painting(s) in New York and 136 Other Cities marked his fifth solo exhibition at the gallery in New York, which presented over 150 date paintings selected by the artist.
 The show was accompanied by an eponymous, fully illustrated catalogue published by Ludion.
 Other solo exhibitions at the gallery include One Million Years (2009), Paintings of 40 Years (2004), Reading One Million Years (Past and Future) (2001), and I READ 1966-1995 (1999).